Isometric embeddings of half-cube graphs in half-spin Grassmannians: Basic definitions and constructions

 \subsection{Partial linear spaces}

-Let $P$ be a non-empty set whose elements will be called {\it points}.
-Let also ${\mathcal L}$ be a family of proper subsets of $P$.
-Elements of this family will be called {\it lines}.
+Consider a non-empty set $P$ whose elements are called {\it points} and a family ${\mathcal L}$ of proper subsets of $P$ called {\it lines}.
 We say that two or more points are {\it collinear} if there is a line containing all of them.
-Now, assume that the pair $\Pi=(P,{\mathcal L})$ is a {\it partial linear space}, i.e. the following axioms hold: \begin{enumerate} \item[$\bullet$] every line contains at least two points and every point belongs to a line; \item[$\bullet$] for any distinct collinear points $p,q\in P$ there is precisely one line containing them, this line will be denoted by $p\,q$. \end{enumerate} We say that $S\subset P$ is a {\it subspace} of $\Pi$ if for any distinct collinear points $p,q\in S$ the line $p\,q$ is contained in $S$.
+Suppose that the pair $\Pi=(P,{\mathcal L})$ is a {\it partial linear space}, i.e. the following axioms hold: \begin{enumerate} \item[$\bullet$] every line contains at least two points and every point belongs to a line, \item[$\bullet$] for any distinct collinear points $p,q\in P$ there is precisely one line $pq$ containing them. \end{enumerate} A subset $S\subset P$ is a {\it subspace} of $\Pi$ if for any distinct collinear points $p,q\in S$ the line $pq$ is contained in $S$.
 A subspace is said to be {\it singular} if any two distinct points of the subspace are collinear (by the definition, the empty set and a single point are singular subspaces).
 Using Zorn lemma, we establish the existence of maximal singular subspaces and the fact that every singular subspace is contained in a certain maximal singular subspace.

 For every subset $X\subset P$ the minimal subspace containing $X$, i.e. the intersection of all subspaces containing $X$, is called {\it spanned} by $X$ and denoted by $\langle X\rangle$.
-We say that $X$ is {\it independent} if the subspace $\langle X\rangle$ can not be spanned by a proper subset of $X$.
+We say that $X$ is {\it independent} if the subspace $\langle X\rangle$ cannot be spanned by a proper subset of $X$.

 Let $S$ be a subspace of $\Pi$ (possible $S = P$).
 An independent subset $X\subset S$ is a {\it base} of $S$ if $\langle X\rangle=S$.
 The {\it dimension} of $S$ is the smallest cardinality $\alpha$ such that $S$ has a base of cardinality $\alpha+1$.
 The dimension of the empty set and a single point is equal to $-1$ and $0$ (respectively), lines are $1$-dimensional subspaces.
-A $2$-dimensional singular subspace is called a {\it plane}.
+Every $2$-dimensional singular subspace will be called a {\it plane}.